-There are cost implications for hiring a child car seat to consider, the daily charge does vary by supplier.
+There are cost implications for hiring a child car seat to consider, the daily charge varies by supplier.
 Currently these charges are as follows:

 - Avis/Budget: $13 per day capped at $65 per rental

-All of these daily charges will also attract local (and possibly airport) taxes which will add to the daily cost.
+All of these daily charges attract local (and possibly airport) taxes which add to the daily cost.

 Can I take my own Child Car Seat?

-What are the Child Car Seat Laws in the United States?
+What are the Child Car Seat Laws in the USA?

 Broadly speaking, children should be in rear-facing infant seats until they are 1 year or 20 pounds in weight.
 Children should be in forward facing car seats between 20 pounds and 40 pounds or 4 years.
 Children aged 5 – 7 years, or shorter than 57 inches, or less than 60 pounds, should use a booster seat to make the adult safety seat fit them properly.
 These are averages, distilled from individual state requirements.
-The precise law for each state can be seen at The Insurance Institute for Highway Safety.
+The current law for each state and an interactive map can be seen at The Insurance Institute for Highway Safety.

 In the chart below we have grouped together the states with similar car seat safety requirements*.